farhan-syah/spark/SPARK.md

 **Q: What about technical debt?**
 A: Track it like features.
 Dedicate capacity to debt reduction during retros.

+**Q: Should we use the AI enhancements?**
+A: Only if they add value to your team.
+The context fields help human developers as much as AI agents - use them if better documentation and relationship tracking would reduce your rework.
+Consider starting with Level 0 (pure SPARK) and experimenting gradually.
+Many successful teams ignore AI features entirely and focus on core SPARK principles.
+Choose what fits your team's needs and comfort level.

 ---

 ## Get Started